yumetodo/WkmUtl/UI/Concepts/yumetodo_01/DesignConcept01.md

 ### 9
 - Movie Setting
 - Since teamed design on the assumption that incorporates ``拡張編集``, I thought this layout
+- When you double-click the Video-Object, this window will be open.
+- When you double-click the Video-Object, ``Seek Bar``(3) will be switch.It becomes easier cut editing of the video object.

 ### 10
 - Resources